Samke007/Optimal-job-interview-scheduling/README.md

 ## Testing
 1. Open Terminal and navigate to skai-labs-task-3/optimal_interview_scheduling/
 2. Run command: python manage.py runserver
-3. Open another Terminal, navigate to the same directory, and run command "python send_post_request.py"
+3. Open another Terminal, navigate to the same directory (skai-labs-task-3/optimal_interview_scheduling/), and run command "python send_post_request.py"
 4. Check the output and see the received response based on the data defined in the send_post_request.py file